1913 Alberta general election: Electoral system

 First-past-the-post voting was used in the single-member districts.

 In Edmonton the seats were filled through Plurality block voting, where each voter could cast two votes.
 (Unusually for block voting, in Edmonton, candidates of two different parties were elected.
-Usually block voting produces a one-party sweep of a district's seats, as had been done in Edmonton in 1909.)
+Usually block voting produces a one-party sweep of a district's seats, as had been done in Edmonton in 1909 and was the case in Edmonton in 1921.)

 Results

 The final result was the Liberal Party, under its new leader, Arthur L. Sifton, won a third term in office, defeating the Conservative Party, which was once again led by Edward Michener.
 Liberal party candidates took 49 percent of the vote and with the election of 38 members, the party took 68 percent of the seats in the Legislature.

-The opposition received a much higher proportion of the votes than it had done in 1909 and increased its seat count to 17 from 2, while the Liberals again got more votes than any other party and won many of the new seats, allowing them to hang onto a majority.

 The votes were split almost evenly between the Conservatives and Liberals with a difference of 4 percent separating the two parties.
+The opposition Conservatives received a larger proportion of the votes than it had done in 1909 (45 percent versus 32 in 1909) and increased its seat count to 17 from 2, while the Liberals again got more votes than any other party and won many of the new seats, allowing them to hang onto a majority of seats in the legislative assembly.

-In the Rocky Mountain constituency, the Socialist vote doubled but the vote for the Conservative went up even more, to make that candidate the winner, and the Socialist Party lost its only seat in the Assembly.
+In the Rocky Mountain constituency, the Socialist vote doubled but the vote for the Conservative candidate went up even more, to make that candidate the winner, and the Socialist Party lost its only seat in the Assembly.

-Oddly, the Assembly did not have its full complement of MLAs after the election, as C.W.
-Cross was elected to two seats (one Edmonton seat and Edson).
-When this happened elsewhere, such as Laurier's election as MP in both the North-West Territories (including part of what would be Alberta) and Quebec, the double winner resigned one of the seats.
-But Cross held both seats until the next general election.
+Oddly, the Assembly elected in 1913 never had its full complement of MLAs, as C.W.
+Cross was elected to two seats (one in Edmonton and the Edson seat).
+When this happened elsewhere, such as in 1896, when Laurier was elected as MP in both the riding of Saskatchewan, North-West Territories (including part of what would be Alberta) (the provisional district of Saskatchewan) and a seat in Quebec, the double winner resigned one of the seats.
+But in Alberta from 1913 to 1917, Cross held both seats.